If someone is injured in an incident, first check that you and the person who is injured are not in any danger. If you are, make the situation safe.

 If you think the person may have a spinal injury, place your hands on either side of their head and use your fingertips to gently lift the angle of the jaw forward and upwards, without moving the head, to open the airway.

-Take care not to move the casualty's neck.
+Take care not to move the person's neck.
 But opening the airway takes priority over a neck injury.
 This is known as the jaw thrust technique.

 To check if a person is still breathing: